 Eye Movement Desensitization Reprocessing (EMDR)

-Eye Movement Desensitization Reprocessing (EMDR) is a therapy technique that has been used for years to treat a variety of psychological and mental health issues, with a relatively high degree of success.
+Eye Movement Desensitization Reprocessing (EMDR) is a therapy technique that has been used for years with adults and children to treat a variety of psychological and mental health issues, with a relatively high degree of success.
 Some of these include:

 - Post-Traumatic Stress Disorder